alexeysas/sdc-path-planning/README.md

 	vector<double> points_x_v;
 	vector<double> points_y_v;

-	// for each next point we need to setup speed which is closer to the target speed but do ot cause jerk double next_speed = target_speed;
+	// for each next point we need to setup speed which is closer to the target speed but do not cause jerk double next_speed = target_speed;

 	// check if we need to brake to reach target speed